sphinx-doc/sphinx/Doc-26/library/email.parser.rst

 The :class:`FeedParser`'s API is simple; you create an instance, feed it a bunch of text until there's no more to feed it, then close the parser to retrieve the root message object.
-The :class:`FeedParser` is extremely accurate when parsing standards-compliant messages, and it does a very good job of parsing non- compliant messages, providing information about how a message was deemed broken.
+The :class:`FeedParser` is extremely accurate when parsing standards-compliant messages, and it does a very good job of parsing non-compliant messages, providing information about how a message was deemed broken.
 It will populate a message object's *defects* attribute with a list of any problems it found in a message.
 See the :mod:`email.errors` module for the list of defects that it can find.

 Here is the API for the :class:`FeedParser`: